 Mother Hubbard’s Cupboard does not receive or benefit from any federal, state, or local governmental funding.
 It is staffed by community volunteers and depends entirely on area churches, service organizations, and individuals for food and monetary donations.
 It is only because of these volunteers and donations that over 1000 families of Mifflin County receive assistance with food and personal care items annually.
 For this, St. Mark’s is very grateful.

-Watch the Associated Press clip at left for a better understanding of how Mother Hubbard's cupboard increasingly helps the growing segment of "the working poor."
+Watch the Associated Press clip to the right for a better understanding of how Mother Hubbard’s cupboard increasingly helps the growing segment of “the working poor.”

 Should you wish to contribute to this ministry in any way, please stop in at the facility located on West Water Street near South Main Street, Lewistown during regular hours or call The Cupboard at 717-248-9383.

 Tuesday, Wednesday, Thursday – 9 a.m. to 12 noon